MATCHING PEOPLE WITH WORK

 Project Work has successfully matched motivated people who have an intellectual

 disability with employers since 1987.
 Employers receive practical information for training

 and managing new employees through our job coaching services.

 Job Placement Service Reduce your hiring and training costs.
-Project Work refers motivated candidates for
+Project Work refers motivated candidates for entry-level jobs.

 Occupational Skills Assessments Provide an opportunity for someone to gain work experience in a meaningful environment.

 Workplace Accommodations for People with an Intellectual Disability Receive practical information for training and managing your employees.

 Hiring and training a new employee is costly.
 We take the time to understand your requirements and refer only motivated candidates that will best match your needs.

 Each candidate who is referred to you is accompanied by a job coach.
 Job coaches are trained to analyze, conduct work-site assessments and develop techniques to assist a person with an intellectual disability to learn a new job.
 The job coach assists with on-the-job training, minimizing the amount of time an employer spends training a new employee.
 There is no fee for the placement or job coaching services.